seanfisk/combootcha/SETUP.md

 #### Karabiner

 This does not start up properly when using the launch agent approach, so we just use native startup support through the app itself.
-Looking on 2023-10-15, I can't find where to enable it, so it is possible this setting is automatic now.
+As of 2023-11-12, Karabiner is automatically added to Login Items.

 #### Jettison